Important Data Structures

 Each entry in the modes field is of type VibrationalMode, which contains fields for

-• the reduced mass associated with the normal mode in reduced_mass,
+displacements, - the reduced mass associated with the normal mode in

-• and the intensity of a normal mode excitation (in the ir_intensity field).
+reduced_mass, - and the intensity of a normal mode excitation (in the

 Convenience properties of the VibrationalAnalysis class give access to

-• reduced_masses returns a list of reduced masses of the normal modes, or an empty list if the values are undefined, and
+displacements. reduced_massesreturns a list of reduced masses of the normal modes, or an empty list if the values are undefined, andir_intensitiesreturns a list of all infrared intensities or an empty list.- The

-• The number of atoms can be obtained via the natoms property.
-Note that the frequencies are represented as (real) floating-point numbers; by convention, imaginary frequencies are represented as negative numbers.
-An empty list modes is assumed to imply a system with one atom, while no special provisions are made for an empty system with zero atoms.
+natomsproperty.
+Note that thefrequenciesare represented as (real) floating-point numbers; by convention, imaginary frequencies are represented as negative numbers.
+An empty listmodesis assumed to imply a system with one atom, while no special provisions are made for an empty system with zero atoms.

 Conformer Search Results